 - Information about the registered agent of the company

-This is not an exhaustive list of information to be presented in the articles, but these give the drift of what are the possible contents in the Articles of incorporation.
+This is not an exhaustive list of data to be presented in the articles, but these give the drift of the possible contents in the Articles of incorporation.

 - Filing and Fee Payment: At the time of filing the articles of incorporation, the state authorities provide forms that are required to be filed along with the articles to give an overview of the articles and for other state-specific reasons.
-At this stage, the corporation is required to pay the fee as per the guidelines of the state authority.
+The corporation must pay the fee per the state authority’s guidelines at this stage.
 The amount of such fee varies from one state to another.
-Until and unless such fee is not paid, the incorporation process is not complete.
+Until and unless such payment is not paid, the incorporation process is not complete.

-- Within the state laws: Even if the articles pertain to the internal matters of the corporation, these policies can’t be beyond the laws and regulations of the state in which it wishes to operate, such abidance is mandatory.
+- Within the state laws: Even if the articles pertain to the internal matters of the corporation, these policies can’t be beyond the rules and regulations of the state where it wishes to operate; such abidance is mandatory.